Sohrab Saadat Ladjevardi – chief editor “Music should be like a real punch in your face.”

 Jason Reza Jorjani (b.
 1981) is an Iranian-American and native New Yorker.
 He is a dual citizen of the United States of America and the Islamic Republic of Iran, who has traveled in Iran.
 A doctoral student of Philosophy at the State University of New York at Stony Brook, Jorjani completed his BA and MA at New York University.
 His NYU MA thesis concerned “The Conflict Between ‘Islamic Democracy’ and Universal Human Rights”, with a focus on Iran.

-Augusta Palmer – contributor and proofreader
+Augusta Palmer – contributor

 Augusta Palmer is a writer and filmmaker who holds a Ph.D. in Cinema Studies from New York University.
 She has also written about film for indieWIRE and Filmmaker Magazine, and has taught film history and criticism at N.Y.U., Sarah Lawrence College, Brooklyn College, and the School of Visual Arts.
 She co-directed If You Succeed (2007), a feature documentary about a young entrepreneur trying to start a business and save his failing marriage, and more recently completed The Hand of Fatima (2009), a film about the writer Robert Palmer and his deep affinity for The Master Musicians of Jajouka